YottaDB/YDBDoc/Plugins/ydbaim.rst

 The most common use of cross reference is to find global nodes that contain the data being cross referenced, for example to traverse that data in order.
 But cross references are useful for many reasons.
 For example:

 * There are multiple formats for storing dates and times, and comparing values directly can slow Octo queries.
 But if the cross reference for each time stamp is its `UNIX time <https://en.wikipedia.org/wiki/Unix_time>`_ (i.e., its `$ZUT <../ProgrammersGuide/isv.html#zut>`_ value), then comparing time stamps, or choosing dates and times within a range becomes a much simpler proposition.
+This is a 1:1 transformation function.
-* Cross referencing a hash allows an application to locate the original data for a hash.
+* Cross referencing a hash or checksum allows an application to locate the original data for the hash or checksum.
+This is potentially a many:1 transformation function.

 Transformation is accomplished by provding the M code for a function in the :code:`force` parameter with a value of 2 or 3 for the :code:`type` parameter.
 For example, if :code:`"$$ABC^DEF()"` is the value passed in :code:`force`, triggers for cross referenced nodes will use the value returned by the transformation function as the value to cross reference.
-When the function is called at runtime by the trigger, the first parameter is the actual node or piece value, e.g., :code:`$$ABC^DEF("2024-02-21T13:31:48.05098021+07:00")` would be the actual cross-referenced value if the timestamp in the global node is :code:`2024-02-21T13:31:48.05098021+07:00`.
+When the function is called at runtime by the trigger, the first parameter is the actual node or piece value, e.g., :code:`$$ABC^DEF("2024-02-21T13:31:48.05098021+07:00")` would yield the actual cross-referenced value if the timestamp in the global node is :code:`2024-02-21T13:31:48.05098021+07:00`.
 If the function requires additional parameters, they can be specified as comma separated values for the second and subsequent parameters, e.g., :code:`"$$ABC^DEF(,1,""two"")"`.
 As local variables cannot be passed to triggers, these additional parameters can only be constants, global variable references, or function calls whose parameters are constants, global variables, or function calls.
 Application code that needs to pass local variable values to the transformation function should use `$ZTWORMHOLE <../ProgrammersGuide/isv.html#ztwormhole-isv>`_.

 For example, with the ^USPresidents global variable mentioned earlier, the node :code:`^USPresidents(1797,1801)="John||Adams"` would generate the cross refence :code:`^%ydbAIMDHgTwbHgcmyZEIfADw7Xq07(3,"0x5d156e592ad2e9a83eb48043c59213d0",1797,1801)=""` with a call to :code:`$$XREFDATA^%YDBAIM("^USPresidents",2,"|",3,0,0,0,0,2,"$ZYHASH()"`.